LukeCarrier/moodle-ubiquitous/_docs/getting-started/test.md

 * `app-debug`
 * `db-pgsql`
 * `selenium-hub`
-* `selenium-node-chrome`
+* `selenium-node-chrome`.

 As more CI services adopt [Docker Compose](https://docs.docker.com/compose/) or similar to support multiple containers, we will revisit this decision.

 ### Filesystem ACLs

 Ubiquitous ordinarily requires that application server `/home` filesystems support extended attributes and, in turn, ACLs.
-Since none of Docker's many filesystems support ACLs, we instead run all services under the user account which owns the platform files.
+Since none of Docker's many filesystems support ACLs, we instead run all services under the user account that owns the platform files.

 ### iptables